shiratap/seattle-301d44/04-handlebars-and-regex/lab/README.md

 ### Overview

 Today you and your partner(s) will add pagination to your image gallery.
+Work in the same repository as you did for Lab 3.

 You will also be refactoring your photo gallery in two ways: you will use Handlebars for templating and you will use Flexbox for styling.